Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

 As seen in Section~\ref{sec:example_for_limitation_of_4_multi_methods} the algebraic approach also takes too much time and memory and thus was deemed not practical for dataset generation.

-Using Theorem~\ref{thm:inheritence} we were able to create many multistationary networks from any other multistationary case that we could find.
+Using Theorem~\ref{thm:inheritance} we were able to create many multistationary networks from any other multistationary case that we could find.
 However, creating non-multistationary examples is harder and the dataset up to this step is very unbalanced.
-That is why we get help from positive feedback loop approach and Theorem~\ref{thm:positive_feedback_loops}.
+That led us to the positive feedback loop approach and Theorem~\ref{thm:positive_feedback_loops}.